andrewmk/untplib/README.md

-# ntplib
+# untplib
-Automatically exported from code.google.com/p/ntplib
+Adapted from code.google.com/p/ntplib

 Usage is as follows: